F5Networks/f5-openstack-lbaasv2-driver/docs/map_before-you-begin.rst

 Before You Begin
 ================

-In order to use F5® LBaaSv2 services, you will need the following:
+In order to use F5 LBaaSv2 services, you will need the following:

 - Operational OpenStack cloud (|openstack| release).

-- Licensed, operational BIG-IP® :term:`device` or :term:`device cluster`; can be deployed either as an OpenStack instance (BIG-IP VE) or external to the cloud (VE or hardware).
+- Licensed, operational BIG-IP :term:`device` or :term:`device cluster`; can be deployed either as an OpenStack instance (BIG-IP VE) or external to the cloud (VE or hardware).

 .. important::